sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 15-02-2018

+- https://cloud.google.com/blog/big-data/2017/06/introducing-cloud-dataflow-shuffle-for-up-to-5x-performance-improvement-in-data-analytic-pipelines I didn't noticed before but Google has an experimental mode for Dataflow shuffling, to run it outside our the Dataflow machine to reduce its strain.

 # 14-02-2018

 - http://blog.xebia.fr/2016/03/16/perennisez-votre-metier-avec-larchitecture-hexagonale/ L'architecture hexagonale ftw !